kexiZeroing/FE-Learning-notes/knowledge/javascript/screen-and-webcam.md

   const patchedBlob = patchBlob(recordedBlob, duration);
 }
 ```

+> WebM is an open media file format designed for the web.
+It is an open-source project sponsored by Google.
+WebM files consist of video streams compressed with the VP8 or VP9 video codec, audio streams compressed with the Vorbis or Opus audio codecs, and WebVTT text tracks.
+Read more at: https://www.webmproject.org/about/faq
+>
+> VP8 and VP9 are highly-efficient video compression technologies developed by the WebM Project; Vorbis and Opus are open-source audio compression technologies.

 ### Generating a download
 To automatically download the blob as a video file, we’ll use the standard technique of using `URL.createObjectURL` to create an object URL, generating an anchor DOM element with this URL as its `href`, simulating a click on that anchor tag (which will trigger a download of the blob), and then discard the anchor tag.